 The key is to find a bright room (South facing) but out of any harsh direct sunlight.

-This should provide the prayer plant with the energy it needs to display its leaves and to prevent the plant from being leggy.
+This should provide the prayer plant with the energy it needs to display its leaves and prevent the plant from being leggy.

 If the prayer plant has been in dark shade for too long then it may not recover from its leggy appearance.
 You can however attempt to propagate the prayer plant and grow a healthy plant.
 Watch this helpful YouTube video below for how to propagate prayer plants: